humdrum-tools/humdrum-documentation/tool/pc/index.md

 tied `**kern` notes; the output coincides with the first note of the tie.

-Note that **pc** will round-off frequencies and non-integer semitone input values to the nearest pitch-class.
+Note that <span class="tool">pc</span> will round-off frequencies and non-integer semitone input values to the nearest pitch-class.
 Hence, an input `**semits` data token of 5.6 will be rendered in the `**pc` output as the value 6.
 Similarly, the input `**freq` value 452.1 will be rendered in the `**pc` output as the value 9.

-In the default operation, **pc** outputs non-pitch-related signifiers in addition to the pitch-class value.
+In the default operation, <span class="tool">pc</span> outputs non-pitch-related signifiers in addition to the pitch-class value.
 For example, the `**semits` token
 \"X15yz\" will result in the output \"X3yz\" &mdash; that is, after translating 15 to pitch-class 3, the \"Xyz\" signifiers are retained in